Design and Technology

 Our specialist food teaching rooms and brand new workshops enable us to deliver a varied, inspiring and challenging curriculum which will engage and excite students.
 We aim to introduce students to new skills and materials, to extend their knowledge of food types and tastes and experience industry standard manufacturing methods.

 Students build confidence with a full range of tools and equipment.
 Students are encouraged to develop their skills and knowledge through active engagement in designing and making together with material knowledge, process and design theory.

 We offer a broad and exciting curriculum giving all students the opportunity to design, evaluate and make high quality products that meet human needs.

-Students can opt to follow GCSE courses in Food Technology or Product Design.
-Students following the food technology route (OCR) will be following the new Food Preparation and Nutrition course, and have controlled assessment tasks during year 10 and yr11.
-The product design route (AQA) uses year 10 to develop skills, starting the controlled assessment work at the end of year 10 which is completed in year 11.
-Please click here for more information.
+Students can opt to follow GCSE courses in Food Technology or Design and Technology.
+Students following the food technology route (OCR) will be following the new Food Preparation and Nutrition course, and have controlled assessment tasks during Year 10 and Year 11.
+The Design and Technology route (AQA) uses Year 10 to develop knowledge and skills, starting the non-examined assessment (NEA) work at the end of Year 10 which is completed in Year 11.

-Ms M. Waters – Head of Product Design
+Ms M. Waters – Head of Design and Technology

 GCSE Controlled Conditions